Thomas Engelhart

-Thomas von Westen Engelhart (6 October 1850 - 3 August 1905) was a Norwegian jurist and politician for the Liberal Party.
+Thomas von Westen Engelhart (6 October 1850 – 3 August 1905) was a Norwegian jurist and politician for the Liberal Party.

 Biography

-He was born at Vinger in Hedmark, Norway.
+He was born in Vinger Municipality in Hedmark county, Norway.
 He graduated in 1871 with a law degree.
 Engelhart was a public prosecutor by profession.
 He was a senior prosecutor at Kongsvinger from 1873.
 From 1876 he was the Supreme Court Attorney at Vinger, where he also was the mayor between 1881 and 1889.